Rupie17/caddy-builds/caddy-cf-ddns-csec-geoip/README.md

+This is building on the serfriz/caddy-custom-build images provided by serfriz.
+I wanted to start learning how to create and maintain these images and use other modules for my own use.

 This image is updated automatically by GitHub Actions when a new version of Caddy is released using the official Caddy Docker image and the following modules:

 Cloudflare DNS: for Cloudflare DNS-01 ACME validation support | caddy-dns/cloudflare